microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0-beta/Get-MgGroupOnenoteNotebookSectionGroup.md

 # Get-MgGroupOnenoteNotebookSectionGroup

 ## SYNOPSIS
-Retrieve a list of section groups from the specified notebook.
+The section groups in the notebook.
+Read-only.
+Nullable.

 ## SYNTAX